 Tips and Tricks to Ensure That Your Jeep Fender is in Top Condition

-The fender (American English), also known as the wing (British English), is the part of your jeep, car, truck, van, or even motorcycle that frames the wheel well or the underside of the fender.
-It, along with your bumper, is also the part of your car that gets damaged the most from vehicular accidents and low-speed collisions (i.e., the infamous fender bender).
-They 're like truck mud flaps, but this time around they 're incorporated right into the structure of the vehicle (versus serving as additional automotive accessories).
-However, these rigid fenders can be damaged by road surface contact or through dents from passing vehicles.
+The fender, also known as the wing, is the part of your jeep, car, truck, van, or even motorcycle that frames the wheel well or the underside of the fender.
+The fender is one of the parts that gets damaged the most from vehicular accidents and low-speed collisions (i.e., the infamous fender bender).
+They 're like truck mud flaps, but this time they 're incorporated right into the structure of the vehicle (versus serving as additional automotive accessories).
+These rigid fenders can be damaged by road surface contact or through dents from passing vehicles.
 Here 's what you need to do to take care of them.

 Clean fender flares on your jeep.

 Use a sponge, car soap, a microfiber cloth or chamois, and bucket full of soapy water to thoroughly clean your fender (and the rest of the car).
-These are the tools you can depend on when it comes to getting rid of the accumulating debris and dirt on your automobile.
-They 're particularly reliable in removing any dirtiness on all four fenders.
+These are the tools you can depend on when it comes to getting rid of the debris and dirt on your automobile.
+They 're particularly reliable in removing any dirt on all four fenders.
 Just remember to liberally apply rubber, vinyl, and plastic cleaner on the fenders after they 've been dried then use a lint-free rag to get these cleaners on their crevices.
 Buffer their finish with turtle wax to boot.
 Buff with more pressure in order to get rid of streak formation.
-Condition the fender flares as well in order to extend the life of your fenders.
+Condition the fender flares as well.

 Invest in a fender cover for extra protection.

 Invest in a fender cover to safeguard and reinforce your fender.
-Just like the bumper, your fender is one of the first and most common areas of your automobile that gets damaged during accidental, intentional, malicious, alcohol-influenced, drug-affected, distracted, or negligent automotive collisions.
+Just like the bumper, your fender is one of the first and most common areas that gets damaged during automotive collisions.
 Since the bumper cover exists to safeguard your bumper, why not invest in a fender cover to do the same thing for your vulnerable fender?
 The cover drapes over the area, providing a safe place for you to rest your tools without causing scratches on the fender surface.
 Fender benders are also less likely with these covers on hand.

 Be patient when parking or backing up to avoid fender benders.

-Speaking of fender benders, you should also be careful when driving, parking, or maneuvering through narrow roads in order to protect your fender (and bumper or any other part of your vehicle) from harm.
-Don 't be a hothead and let other impatient motorists pass you by as you attempt to make a turn or park your car.
-You should learn to anticipate other vehicles while at the same time making your own intentions plain to see with turn signals and no sudden movements.
-Use your common sense and learn how to drive cautiously, slowly, and defensively.
+Be careful when driving, parking, or maneuvering through narrow roads in order to protect your fender (and bumper or any other part of your vehicle) from harm.
+Learn to anticipate other vehicles while at the same time making your own intentions plain to see with turn signals and no sudden movements.

 You should park at a safe place and watch where you 're driving.

-You should park your car at a place that 's safe from potential harm by passersby, particularly if you live in a rough neighborhood.
+You should park your car at a place that 's safe from potential harm by passersby.
 At best, you might get scratches on your fenders and hood.
-At worst, you might get your hubcaps or your entire vehicle stolen.
+At worst, you might get your hubcaps stolen.
 You should also limit off-road contact with your fender since they get the most wear-down from dirt roads and rock fragments.
 Remember, your fender is primarily used to prevent road spray, liquids, rocks, mud, and sand from being thrown in the air by a rotating tire.
-In order to take care of them, don 't abuse them.
-Drive at smooth roads more often than not.
+Maintenance is key for a long service life.